apereo/cas/docs/cas-server-documentation/integration/Delegate-Authentication.md

 By default, user profiles that are extracted from external identity providers and merged into a CAS authenticated principal are not stored or tracked anywhere.
 CAS does provide additional options to allow such profiles to be managed outside of CAS and/or provisioned into identity stores, allowing you optionally to link external/guest accounts with their equivalent found in the authentication source used by CAS, etc.

-To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#pac4j-delegated-authn).

 ### Groovy Provisioner

+{% include {{ version }}/groovy-provisioning-delegated-authentication-configuration.md %}

 Provisioning tasks can be carried out using an external Groovy script with the following structure: